yasli-k/tvshows/README.md

-Title: name of any tvshow
+Title: name of any tvshow<br>
-Seasons: how many seasons does it have
+Seasons: how many seasons does it have<br>
-Genre: action, fantasy, comedy,.....
+Genre: action, fantasy, comedy,.....<br>

 | Name | Method | Path |